 Fellows who wish to pursue careers in clinical research undertake a structured clinical research program that formally begins with the second year of fellowship training.
 This includes the following:

 - In-Depth Methodological Research

 for those desiring more in-depth methodological research training, there are several programs available through the Perelman School of Medicine, including:

 - A year-long course led by Emma Meagher, MD, (Center for Experimental Therapeutics), "Patient Oriented Research," that culminates in the fellow generating a grant proposal.

-- The summer courses offered by the ASBMT, AACR/ASCO and ASH.
+- Summer courses offered by the ASBMT, AACR/ASCO and ASH.